openownership/bods-dev-handbook/standard_releases.md

   process and applies to the schema and docs folders in the repository.
     * See below for how to make necessary edits during a "freeze".
 * Carry out translation of the new release (see [translations](/translations)) using the BODS-main project in Transifex.
+The final step of this will have been to pull completed translations from Transifex and merge them into `master`.
-* Once the release is finalised, and the translations have been pulled from Transifex and merged into `master`, create a branch for the new version (e.g. `0.2.0`) from `master`.
+* Create a branch for the new version (e.g. `0.2.0`) from `master`.
 * [Create and configure a new Transifex project](translations.md#creating-and-configuring-a-new-project-in-transifex) named for the new version (e.g. `bods-v02`).
-Remember to commit the changes you make to the Transifex config to your versioned branch.
+Remember to commit the changes you make to the Transifex config to your versioned branch (`0.2.0`).
 This means that further work on the schema and documentation *and* the equivalent translations can proceed on the `master` branch and in the `BODS-main` Transifex project, while the versioned release remains fixed.